miniclip/gonsul/README.md

 This is the number of seconds you want Gonsul to wait between checks on the repository when it is running in `--strategy=POLL` mode.

+## Gonsul Exit Codes
+Whenever an error occurs, and Gonsul exits with a code other than 0, we try to return a meaningful code, such as:

+### 10
+This is the most important error code.
+It means **Delete** operations were found and Gonsul is running without delete permission.
+This error comes with the info about the Consul KV paths that would be deleted.

+### 20
+There was a problem on the initialization parameters /flags

+### 30
+This means there was an error connecting to Consul cluster.
+This can ben either ACL token, wrong endpoint, network, etc.

+### 31
+There was a problem running a Consul transaction.
+It basically means on operation of the transaction is corrupted for some reason.
+Try a dryrun to analyze all the operations Gonsul is trying to run.

+### 40
+This is a generic error when Gonsul fails to read an HTTP response.

+### 50
+This error is thrown when Gonsul could not encode a json payload for a transaction.
+Check **dryrun** for what operations Gonsul is trying to run.

+### 51
+This is when Gonsul could not decode a JSON payload.
+This can be either from a GET response from Consul, or more common when processing the filesystem and it found a corrupted JSON file - check your JSON files for errors.

+### 60
+This occurs when Gonsul cannot clone the repository.
+Either because credentials are broken, or filesystem permissions.

+### 70
+This error occurs when secret replacement fails.

+### 80
+This is a generic HTTP error.
+Run Gonsul in debug mode to look for more information regarding the error.